Accrual basis of recording

 Output that is sold at economically significant prices.

 A unit for which jurisdiction is shared between two or more governments, or its classification to jurisdiction is otherwise unclear.
-The main type of units currently falling in this sector are public universities.
+The main type of units currently falling into this category are public universities.

 National level of government

-The level of government of public sector units that have a national role or function, i.e. the political authority underlying their functions extends over the entire territory of Australia or the functions involve policies that are primarily of concern at a national level (i.e. the consolidated total of the Commonwealth level of government and all multi-jurisdictional units).
+The level of government of public sector units that have a national role or function, i.e. the political authority underlying their functions extends over the entire territory of Australia or the functions involve policies that are primarily of concern at a national level (i.e. the consolidated total of the Australian government and all multi-jurisdictional units).

 Net acquisition of non-financial assets